maryrosecook/closures-and-process-workshop/README.md

 var variableA = 1;

 function functionA(variableA) {
-  // What value does variableA have here?
+  // What value does variableA have on this line?
 Why?
 };

 functionA(2);